ids/cluster-builder/README.md

 In addition to some of the general __hosts__ file configuration parameters described in the above guides, there are some special __K8s__ configuration paramters to note:

+	k8s_version=1.12.*

+The __k8s_version__ setting controls what version of the kubernetes binaries are installed on the nodes.
+Note that the `kubeadm` configuration file is fixed to, and in the format of, version 1.12 at this time.

 	k8s_network_cni=calico-policy

 The __k8s_network_cni__ setting can be one of: __canal__, __calico__ or __calico-policy__ (which includes Istio).
 It defaults to __canal__.